Dead to Sin, Alive to God

 - In your own words, what does the illustration of the socks and the trousers tell us about how God’s blessings come to us?

-- React to this statement: “Sin will always be your enemy, but it is no longer your master.”
+- How do you respond to the statement: “Sin will always be your enemy, but it is no longer your master.”